mabd14/CaliHousingPrices/README.md

 # CaliHousingPrices
-This repository provides an example of performing multiple linear regression on the California Housing dataset.
+This repository provides an example of performing multiple linear regression on the California Housing Dataset.